Denton, Maryland: Utilities

 Delmarva Power, a subsidiary of Exelon, provides electricity to Denton.
 Chesapeake Utilities provides natural gas to the town.
 Denton Public Works provides water and sewer service along with trash collection to the town.
 The town's public works department provides water service to about 1,600 customers and can handle over 1,000,000 gallons in a day.
-The town operates the Denton Wasterwater Treatment Plant, which has an average daily flow of 800,000 gallons and can handle a peak hourly flow of 2.67 million gallons.
+The town operates the Denton Wastewater Treatment Plant, which has an average daily flow of 800,000 gallons and can handle a peak hourly flow of 2.67 million gallons.
 Curbside trash collection is provided once a week to households in Denton.